CEA-MetroCarac/pystack3d/paper/paper.md

 # Summary

 Three-dimensional reconstruction from 2D image stacks is a crucial technique in various scientific domains.
-For instance, acquisition technic like focused ion beam scanning electron microscopy (FIB-SEM) leverage this approach to visualize complex structures at the nanoscale.
+For instance, acquisition techniques like Focused Ion Beam Scanning Electron Microscopy (FIB-SEM) leverage this approach to visualize complex structures at the nanoscale.
 However, creating a "clean" 3D stack often requires image corrections to remove artifacts and inconsistencies, particularly for volume segmentation, a crucial process for 3D quantitative data analysis.

 Here we present ``PyStack3D`` (\autoref{fig:PyStack3D}), a Python open-source library, that aimed at performing several image ‘cleaning’ tasks in the most integrated and efficient manner possible.